 A herniated disc is often called a slipped or ruptured disc.
 Symptoms depend on what part of the spine is affected and usually only occur on one side of the body.
 Patients describe a burning, sharp, stabbing, or shooting pain with specific movements.
 Some people experience numbness, tingling, or weakness if the disc is pressing on a nerve as it exits the spine.

 Herniations aren’t always bad, though.
 In fact, research shows most people walking around today probably have a herniated disc and don’t even know it!
 Most symptomatic herniations (those that cause pain) happen as a result of improper lifting.
-Usually someone is both bending and twisting at the same time and/or forgetting to use their knees and hips.
-Luckily, even symptomatic herniations can be treated.

 The evidence suggests that there are three things which can help ‘fix’ a herniated disc and give you relief from your pain.